 Driving is a skill that can and should be continually improved.
-A driver improvement course online or in classroom can help you keep driving knowledge fresh and get the most out of your vehicle, while reducing risk to you, your passengers and others on the road.
-Although SeniorDriving.AAA.com contains many driving tips, taking a comprehensive driving improvement program will ensure that you have the most up-to-date driving techniques and understand the latest vehicle technologies.
+A driver improvement course online or in classroom can help senior drivers keep driving knowledge fresh and get the most out of your vehicle, while reducing risk to you, your passengers and others on the road.
+Although SeniorDriving.AAA.com contains many driving tips, taking a comprehensive driving improvement course will ensure that you have the most up-to-date driving techniques and understand the latest vehicle technologies.

-As you age, it is important to know and understand how to adjust for slower reflexes, weaker vision and other changes.
-Some of the benefits related to taking a safe driving course are:
+As you age, it is important for senior drivers to know and understand how to adjust for slower reflexes, weaker vision and other changes.
+Some of the benefits related to taking a driver improvement course are:

 As a group, senior drivers are at a higher risk of having a serious collision per mile driven than any other age group except for those under age 25.
 Drivers in their late 70s have about the same number of injury-involved crashes per mile driven as drivers in their early 20s.
 And drivers age 85 and older are injured or killed in crashes at a higher rate than any other age group.
 This is due primarily to increased fragility that comes with age.
 Older senior drivers are generally less able to withstand the forces of a crash, so they are more likely to become injured, compared with younger, stronger and fitter individuals.
 Older adults also don’t typically recover from injuries as quickly as they once did.